 Dog behaviour issues aren’t a new thing, and many dog owners are familiar with the topic.
 However, it can be pretty intimidating to navigate at first, especially if you’re unfamiliar with the terms.
-So, we’ve compiled a list of dog behaviours, the possible reasons, and ways to deal with them:
+So, we’ve compiled a list of dog behaviours, the possible reasons why your dog is acting weird, and ways to deal with them:

 We have compiled a list of dog behaviors that can be a nuisance for owners or other people and creatures in their environment.